EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-2.md

 1. Click the `Stream Browser` link from the top navigation bar.

-1. Under `Recently Changed Streams`, click `$ce-cart` link.
+1. Under `Recently Changed Streams`, click the `$ce-cart` link.

-2. You should see the content of the appended event.
-Here you will see shopping cart events for two shopping carts.
+2. You should see an ordered list of the appended events associated with two distinct, virtual shopping carts.

 ::: info Introducing shopping cart events
-In KurrentDB, events for each shopping cart are appended to a stream like `cart-2fbe05d1dcf043d782ea24923298ae3a`, where `2fbeone05d1dcf043d782ea24923298ae3a` is the id of the cart.
+In KurrentDB, events for each shopping cart are appended to a stream like `cart-2fbe05d1dcf043d782ea24923298ae3a`, where `2fbeone05d1dcf043d782ea24923298ae3a` is the cart's unique ID.

 The cart will contain events like these: